svgurlahosur/svgurlahosur.github.io/_pages/about.md

   - /about.html
 ---

-Research scholar working in Center for AI Research, KLE Technological University.
-My primary research interest lies in Artificial Intelligence, focused on designing Neural Architecture Search (NAS) methods to automate the network architecture engineering for a given problem with multi-objective optimization.
-I am involved in the Interdisciplinary Cyber-Physical Systems (ICPS), Department of Science and Technology, Govt. of India sponsored research project "Crowdsourcing Framework for Digital Archiving and Presentation of Cultural Heritage."
+Welcome to my personal blog!
+I am Sunil V. Gurlahosur, a researcher and faculty member at the Center for AI Research, School of Computer Science and Engineering, KLE Technological University.
+My work focuses on deep learning, machine learning for computer vision applications, with an emphasis on optimizing models for resource-constrained devices, such as mobile and embedded platforms.

-As an Assistant Professor in the School of Computer Science and Engineering, I teach courses like Machine Learning, Exploratory Data Analysis, Python & Shell Scripting, and Principles of Compiler Design.
-I have undergone a training program at Samsung Research Institute, Bangalore, to handle a course on Embedded Intelligence and mentor the student's worklet under the Samsung PRISM program.
+I specialize in developing NAS methods to automate network architecture engineering with multi-objective optimization, aiming to balance performance, accuracy, and resource efficiency.
+I also have experience in building custom datasets to address real-world problems in industrial automation, healthcare, and agriculture.

-I have experience carrying out projects to build custom datasets for real-world problems, design transfer-learning and from-scratch DNN models for computer vision tasks, optimize them for edge devices, etc. I have published my work as research papers in various Web of Science and Scopus-indexed book chapters, journals, and conference papers.
-I have pursued my Master's degree from the National Institute of Technology Karnataka, Surathkal, and my Bachelor's degree from Siddaganga Institute of Technology, Tumakuru.
+In addition to my research, I teach Machine Learning, Deep Learning, Exploratory Data Analysis, Python & Shell Scripting, and Principles of Compiler Design in the School of Computer Science and Engineering.
+For more details, please visit the [About me](https://svgurlahosur.github.io/aboutme/).